 A central theme in Pieke’s work is the virus.
-It binds the many disciplines and materials with which she creates products and works of art.
+It binds the many disciplines and materials she works with.

 ‘I am a virus’

-Pieke’s products are called viruses, due to their natural forms and the way they come to life.
+Pieke’s objects are called viruses, due to their natural forms and the way they come to life.
 But eventually, the biggest virus of them all is the designer in person.
 Manipulating standard production processes is by all means viral behavior.
 In general mass production, a single form is endlessly and perfectly multiplied like a healthy cell.
-As she allows room for change and serendipity, Pieke aims to create processes in which products are never completely the same.
-Like a virus, her products change and adapt to various conditions, disrupting common ideas and the predictable evolution of form and design.
+As she allows room for change and serendipity, Pieke aims to create processes in which objects are never completely the same.
+Like a virus, her works change and adapt to various conditions, disrupting common ideas and the predictable evolution of form and design.